MikeS74/TrainSchedule/README.md

 ## Live Link
  - https://mikes74.github.io/train-time-firebase/

-## Add train destinations and time of first arrival to see when the next train is comming and how long you will have to wait for it.
+## Add train destinations and time of first arrival to see when the next train is coming and how long you will have to wait for it.

 ## Requirements
 - Use Firebase to store and access a remote database
 - Create JavaScript objects and variables for holding user input
 - Use momment.js for time calculations
-- Dynamically populate html tables from database snapshots
+- Dynamically populate HTML tables from database snapshots

 ## Technologies Used
 - JavaScript for arrays, objects and functions
-- Firebase for data bases
+- Firebase database
-- Jquery for DOM Manipulation
+- jQuery for DOM Manipulation
 - Bootstrap for layout and style of HTML elements

 ## Code Explanation